 This takes you to the Sales Tax screen.
 Select the province where you operate your business.
 We’ve done the math for you on tax rates around the country, so you can know exactly what you owe based on your province.

 Then you can select whether you want to calculate taxes based on an exclusive or inclusive basis.
 Put simply, do you want to include sales tax as a part of the final invoice amount or add it to the final invoice?
 These examples with a 5% GST on a $100 invoice can help you see the difference:

 - Inclusive – If you select inclusive sales taxes, the app calculates your tax by assigning $95.24 to you as sales income and 5% of that amount, or $4.76, to GST.
 The total invoice amount is $100, or $95.24 plus $4.76.

 - Exclusive – If you select exclusive sales taxes, the app adds the GST to the $100 amount.
 This gives you sales income of $100, $5 of GST, and a final invoice amount of $105.

-The app offers a suggestion based on what other business in your area use, but for more information on exclusive and inclusive sales tax, you can click on the information icon.
+The app offers suggestions based on what other businesses in your area use, but for more information on exclusive and inclusive sales taxes, you can click on the information icon.
 That way you can select what’s best for your business and location.

 Once you fill out all the required information, hit “Set up sales tax,” and you’re ready to go.

-The app doesn’t just help you with invoicing sales tax.
-With QuickBooks Self-Employed, it’s never been easier to keep a close pulse on the health of your business and understand exactly how much money is going in and coming out – every kilometer you drive, every expense, and every tax dollar you owe.
+The app doesn’t just help you with invoicing sales taxes.
+With QuickBooks Self-Employed, it’s never been easier to keep a close pulse on the health of your business and understand exactly how much money is going in and coming out – every kilometre you drive, every expense, and every tax dollar you owe.